 Blogs

-Matt is the editor of and a contributor to firm's Tax Controversy & Financial Crimes Report blog, which reports on the latest developments in all aspects of tax controversy matters and incorporates coverage of efforts to combat financial crimes.
+Matt is the editor of and a contributor to firm's Tax Controversy Report blog, which reports on the latest developments in all aspects of tax controversy matters and incorporates coverage of efforts to combat financial crimes.

 Scroll down to see Matt's most recent posts.